Closing the Divide: How Actually to Put People First

 From countless conversations and observations, I've seen a workforce grappling with feelings of being unheard, undervalued, and overwhelmed.
 Whether facing issues without much progress, underequipped for the job, overloaded with tasks, or getting underrecognized, the overall feeling is that their ideas don’t matter, and upper management doesn’t care about them.

-Of course, there are hundreds of companies where this generalization doesn't apply, which you may work at.
+Of course, there are hundreds of companies where this generalisation doesn't apply, which you may work at.
 However, as your objective resource, it would be a disservice not to highlight the larger overall trend I'm seeing.

 Regardless of why, many employees are becoming disengaged and losing their sense of loyalty and satisfaction.
-This is causing many issues for their organizations, affecting everything from company culture and employee retention to the bottom line.
+This is causing many issues for their organisations, affecting everything from company culture and employee retention to the bottom line.

 Read: Why Your Company's Future Depends On Putting People First